What happens when negligence causes someone’s death?

 When to hire a wrongful death lawyer

 Wrongful death actions can’t make up for the loss of a loved one, but they can help with the financial burden left behind.
-If you’ve lost a loved one in an accident, reach out to an experienced attorney and ask about wrongful death actions.
+If you’ve lost a loved one in an accident, reach out to an experienced personal injury attorney and ask about wrongful death actions.